yem82/CV/README.md

 The emotional intelligence (EI) curriculum at Makers helped me develop a deeper understanding of empathy, feedback and team communication.

 Collaboration was especially important during our final team project.
 I understood that there were many ways to achieve the same result for speech-to-text functionality.
-I listened to each team-member's opinion of the direction to take and weighed out the positives and potential blockers we will face.
+I listened to each team-member's opinion for the direction to take and weighed out the positives and potential blockers we will face.
 I researched Dialogflow API, which has Google Assistant built-in.
-The team agreed to integrate the API with our app to allow users to respond to questions with their voice.
+The team agreed to integrate this API with our app to allow users to respond to questions with their voice.

 -	Programming languages - Ruby, Java, JavaScript
 -	Web Development (Rails and Sinatra)